rkhullar/medium-articles/terraform/readme.md

 #### Remote State
 It's essential to store the tfstate files in a shared and secure location.
 You should not store them locally, and you should not store them in version control either.
-For AWS projects it's common to store the tfstate files inside S3 buckets and to use dynamodb table for state locking.
+For AWS projects it's common to store the tfstate files inside S3 buckets and to use dynamodb tables for state locking.
 With the remote state bucket, you and your teammates have shared access to your project's tfstate files.
 And with the lock table we ensure that only one `terraform apply` command against the tfstate can run at a time.